-Christian Appalachian Project (CAP) AmeriCorps members commit to direct Service, intentional Community, and Spirituality/reflection in Appalachian Kentucky.
-As a component of CAP’s Child and Family Development program, S.P.A.R.K.
+As a component of Christian Appalachian Project (CAP)’s Child and Family Development program, S.P.A.R.K.
 (Scholastic Preparation, Arts, and Recreation for Kids) serves children ages 5-18.
 The Youth Worker designs presentations and activities to engage students in academics, the arts, and recreational activities, and assists children and teens with homework in all subject areas.
 In the summer, the Youth Worker leads activities such as field trips or day camps.

-All food and housing is provided for members who choose to live in community.
-Stipend ("living allowance") is $125 bi-weekly for members who live in community and $597 bi-weekly for members who live independently.
+All food and housing is provided for members who choose to live in a CAP volunteer community house.
+Living allowance is $125 bi-weekly for members who live in community and $550 bi-weekly for members who choose to live on their own.

 GED/High School Diploma